Motorcycle Safety Equipment: The Essentials

 Leather pants should sit relatively high on the waist to ensure there is no gap between the jacket and pants, and they should also extend well down the ankle so there is no exposure between the pants and boots.

-Safety gloves are an essential piece of equipment as the hands can bear a lot of damage while on a motorcycle.
-Just when out on the road on a normal day, wind and debris striking against the knuckles, which are right at the front of the bike, can suffer a lot of wear and tear.
+Gloves are an essential piece of equipment as the hands can bear a lot of damage while on a motorcycle.
+Just out on the road on a normal day, wind and debris striking against the knuckles, which are right at the front of the bike, can suffer a lot of wear and tear.

 Moreover, when accidents happen, motorcyclists are often thrown from their vehicles.
 It is human instinct that when this happens, we put our hands and arms out to protect ourselves.
 This means when we hit the ground, we often hit with the palms of our hands first.